DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/30 Enable Adaptive Mode.md

-Since people use portable devices to work with **Scheduler**, it should adapt its interface to small screens.
-To implement this behavior, set the [adaptivityEnabled](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#adaptivityEnabled) property to **true**.
+The **Scheduler** can adapt its interface to small screens.
+To enable this behavior, set the [adaptivityEnabled](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#adaptivityEnabled) property to **true**.
+A full list of adaptations is given in the [Adaptability](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/Adaptability/) demo description.

 ---
 ##### jQuery